hadronized/this-week-in-neovim-contents/contents/2023/Jan/03/5-did-you-know.md

   end,
 })
 ```
-It will search mark `"` which contains the cursor position when last exiting the current buffer and set cursor position on this place.
+It will search mark `"` which contains the cursor position when last exiting the buffer and set the cursor position to
+that location.
+A pretty nice trick to know!